yemss/yemss/README.md

 ### Hi there 👋
-I'm an avid learner for Java, currently starting C and some Lua.
-I'm intrested in many fields in computer science, including ML and software development.
+I'm an avid learner for Java, currently starting C, Lua and some JavaFX for Springboot.
+I'm interested in many fields of computer science, including ML and software development.

 <!--
-I Love Hashy So Mach
+I Love Hashy So Mach <3 * -N(A)
 -->